 - Stir the Saltivate serving into a splash of soda until dissolved.

-- Add the lime juice and tequila, then top with grapefruit soda.
+- Add the lime juice and tequila, if using, then top with grapefruit soda.

 - Garnish with a lime wheel.